-Bit 1 PTCAPTS: PTM capture trigger source selection

-0: From PTPI pin 1: From PTCK pin
+- Bit 1 D1: Reserved, must be fixed at "0"

-Bit 0 PTCCLR: PTM counter clear condition selection
+- Bit 0 PTCCLR: PTM counter clear condition selection

-0: Comparator P match
+- 0: Comparator P match

-1: Comparator A match
+- 1: Comparator A match

 This bit is used to select the method which clears the counter.
 Remember that the Periodic TM contains two comparators, Comparator A and Comparator P, either of which can be selected to clear the internal counter.
 With the PTCCLR bit set high, the counter will be cleared when a compare match occurs from the Comparator A. When the bit is low, the counter will be cleared when a compare match occurs from the Comparator P or with a counter overflow.
 A counter overflow clearing method can only be implemented if the CCRP bits are all cleared to zero.
-The PTCCLR bit is not used in the PWM Output, Single Pulse Output or Capture Input Mode.
+The PTCCLR bit is not used in the PWM Output or Single Pulse Output Mode.

-• PTMDL Register
+PTMDL Register